russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 To reduce subvocalization, try focusing on the meaning of the text rather than the sound of the words.

-Try to read faster than your internal voice can keep up.
+Try to read faster than your inner voice can keep up.
 This will force your brain to process the text visually rather than audibly and improve the quality of your reading time.

 Infinity technique

 Just like any other muscle, your eye muscles can be strengthened with eye exercises.
-One effective way to train your eye muscles is the infinity technique.
+One effective way to train your eye muscle is the infinity technique.

 Draw a large infinity symbol (∞) on a piece of paper and trace it with your eyes.
 This exercise improves your eye movement control and helps reduce eye strain, which can be a limiting factor in speed reading.